 Author: John Ludlow, MD

 Dealing with Peyronie’s Disease can be difficult.
 Since this condition can be painful and often frustrating, it may leave men who struggle with it feeling depressed and isolated.
 Although more than nine percent of men are affected by this healing disorder, some may be unwilling to talk about it with their healthcare providers.
 The good news is that Peyronie’s Disease is treatable—which is why you shouldn’t ignore the signs that you may have it, and speak up if you think you do.
-Since October 8th is National Peyronie’s Awareness Day, there’s no better time to engage in these important conversations.

 What is Peyronie’s Disease?